Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-12-hello-swift.md

 Its time to dive right into exploring swift.
 Lets get started

 ### Open Xcode and create a new playground
-We will be using the playground to learn basic swift before progressing on to make a app.
+We will be using the playground to learn basic swift before progressing on to make an app.
-Go ahead create a new playground from the **File->New** option.
+Go Ahead create a new playground from the **File->New** option.
 First screen shall look like this
 ![Playground](http://i.imgur.com/QOSeJQV.jpg)